james-jhnsn/MonolithMorph/README.md

 ## Prerequisites

-To complete this project, I had the following prerequisites in place:

 - An AWS account (If not available, I followed the ["Setting Up Your AWS Environment"](https://aws.amazon.com/getting-started/guides/setup-environment/) tutorial for a quick overview).
 - AWS CLI installed and configured.
 - AWS Copilot installed and configured.